tfp-photonics/neurop_invdes/README.md

 For inverse design, use the file `inverse_design_3d.py`.
 We do not currently provide an implementation for 2D inverse design, but it should be straightforward to adapt the current 3D implementation.
 Please note that this file needs pre-trained FNO and VAE models in [TorchScript](https://pytorch.org/docs/stable/jit.html) format.

+## Data availability

+Training data and pre-trained models are available from <https://doi.org/10.35097/911>.